 At your service.
 Here’s our quick-start guide to creating the perfect branded bag.
-Not only will it match your business’s purpose and serve your audience, it will do so with aesthetic aplomb for months – or years – to come.
+Not only will it match your business’s purpose and serve your audience, but it will also do so with aesthetic aplomb for months – or years – to come.
 Let’s get started.

 Match Your Material to Your Biz

 First things first: What kind of material do you want to use?
 Some businesses benefit from strong, sturdy, environmentally friendly unbleached cotton.
-Think providers of clothing, swim suits, antiques or even pet supplies.
+Think providers of clothing, swimsuits, antiques or even pet supplies.
 Your cotton or canvas bag will give your customer lots of use, long after the purchase is made.

 Choose a Bag Style (Or More Than One!)